Joan Havelange

 Mabel and Violet’s Excellent Adventures

-The ladies take it upon themselves to solve the mystery of the dead body in the graveyard.
-Using the information gleaned from Coffee Row, a collection of eccentric townspeople, they investigate golfers and relatives of the deceased.
-Their investigation frustrates a newly appointed RCMP officer, who does his best to stop their interference.
+Using the information gleaned from Coffee Row, a collection of eccentric townspeople leads them to investigate golfers and relatives of the deceased.
+Their investigation frustrates a newly appointed RCMP officer, who does his best to put a stop to their interference.
+But nothing stops the intrepid detectives.
+Not the RCMP, a stampede of cattle, or even shots fired at them in the dark.
+They have an uncanny ability to find trouble and dead bodies.”
+Joan Havelange.

 Mabel has shanked her golf ball.
 It lands over a stone fence in a nearby cemetery.
 Mabel and her best friend Violet enter the graveyard to find the lost ball.